Assertive Pro-forms

 This sentence doesn't sound right.
 Use of past tense shows the event happened and we are assertive Sally met someone.
 Therefore using a non-assertive form is incorrect.

-Take a look at another set of examples:
+Take a look at more examples:

 ✓ He went out with somebody last night.